Court rules that Kushner firm must disclose partners' names

 U.S. District Court Judge James K. Bredar ruled that Westminster Management, a Kushner Cos. subsidiary, must file an unsealed document with the identity of its partners by Feb.
 9.

 The ruling stems from a lawsuit filed by tenants last year alleging Westminster charges excessive and illegal rent for apartments in the state.
-The lawsuit seeks class-action status for tenants in the 17 apartment complexes owned by the company.
+The lawsuit seeks class-action status for tenants in 17 apartment complexes owned by the company.

 Westminster has said it has broken no laws and denies the charges.